CSB5/csb5.github.io/_posts/2026-04-27-kite-flying.markdown

 ---
 layout: post
-title: Kite flying at Marina Barage
+title: Kite flying at Marina Barrage
 description: Lab outing to fly some kites and spend some time outdoors all together.
 image: 'images/activities/2026-04-27-kite-flying/group_pic.jpeg'
 date: 2026-04-27